Jose Garcia Player Props: Reds vs. Athletics

 Jose Garcia At The Plate

-- Garcia has four doubles, a home run and eight walks while batting .231.
+- Garcia is hitting .217 with four doubles, a home run and eight walks.

 - He has hit a home run in just one game this season.

-- Garcia has picked up an RBI in seven games this season (31.8%), with more than one RBI in three of them (13.6%).
+- Garcia has an RBI in seven of 23 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in eight games this year (36.4%), but has had no multi-run games.
+- He has scored in eight games this season (34.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.